asterion-digital/asterion-as-code/infra-rpi/README.md

 export keyname="asterion"
-cat ~/.ssh/${keyname}.pub | pulumi config set publickey cat ~/.ssh/${keyname}     | pulumi config set --secret privatekey echo 124.248.134.230:6833 | pulumi config set ip_address
+cat ~/.ssh/${keyname}.pub | pulumi config set publickey cat ~/.ssh/${keyname}     | pulumi config set --secret privatekey echo 124.248.134.230 | pulumi config set ip_address
 ```

 ### Setup default user with administrative priviledges
 To be able to install K3S via Pulumi without errors, we need to provide the default Ubuntu user (*asterion*) with `sudo` privileges.

 We'll achieve this by creating a *sudo user profile* on the remote RPI.

+> **Note:** You should only need to perform this action once.

 ```
 # Create a sudo profile for the `asterion` user on the remote machine